-- 1. Follow the bus driver's instructions. - Sit facing forward with your back against the seat.
+- 1. Follow the bus driver's instructions. - 2.
+Sit facing forward with your back against the seat.
 Keep your legs, feet, and personal belongings out of the aisle.
-Do not sit sideways or turn around in your seat. - Put your backpack or book bag on your lap. - Keep your belongings inside your backpack or book bag. - Use the garbage can, not the floor. - Do not put anything outside the window.
-This includes your hands and head. - Use a quiet voice when talking to other riders. - 8.
-Do not eat or drink on the bus.
+Do not sit sideways or turn around in your seat. - 3.
+Put your backpack or book bag on your lap. - 4.
+Keep your belongings inside your backpack or book bag. - 5.
+Use the garbage can, not the floor. - 6.
+Do not put anything outside the window.
+This includes your hands and head.